 The first words of Jesus recorded in Luke’s Good News account were during Jesus’ first Passover in Jerusalem.
-In Jesus, just a boy, — a fully human boy — was also the fulness of Deity, and with it omniscience.
-Entering into Jerusalem, he knew that looking after His Father’s affairs meant someday dying outside the walls of that beautiful, bustling city.
+In Jesus, just a boy—a fully human boy—was also the fulness of Deity, and with it omniscience.
+Entering into Jerusalem, he knew that looking after his Father’s affairs meant someday dying outside the walls of that beautiful, bustling city.
 Perhaps he marked the dark spot in his mind as his parent’s caravan approached the city gate.

-Immediately, Jesus was consumed by a sense of mission and moved by the weight of His Messianic identity and calling.
-There was nowhere else that Jesus wanted to be except in His Father’s house.
+Immediately, Jesus was consumed by a sense of mission and moved by the weight of his messianic identity and calling.
+There was nowhere else that Jesus wanted to be except in his Father’s house.

 Astounding!
 A boy of his age discoursing with teachers of the law!
 For awhile, Mary’s motherly instincts blinded her from the gravity of the whole thing.
 Jesus was sincerely surprised when she and Joseph struggled to understand.
-He was doing exactly what His Abba, Father wanted Him to do.
-These were His people.
-This was His Father’s temple.
-Before this point in His life, Jesus had never felt more alive or fulfilled.
-What else could He do?
+He was doing exactly what his Abba, Father wanted Him to do.
+These were his people.
+This was his Father’s temple.
+Before this point in his life, Jesus had never felt more alive or fulfilled.
+What else could he do?

 More than any other thing, Christ’s life was characterized by submission to the Father’s will and administration of that will on the earth.
 “For I came down from heaven, not to do mine own will, but the will of him that sent me” (Jn.
 6:38).

-“Wherefore be ye not unwise, but understanding what the will of the Lord is” (Ephesians 5:17).
+“Wherefore be ye not unwise, but understanding what the will of the Lord is” (Eph.
+5:17).
 The center of Christlikeness, true holiness, is conformity to the will of the Father.
 Here is adventure, purpose, security, and abundance.
 Here is deep joy!